hashicorp/terraform-aws-consul/modules/consul-cluster/README.md

 ### IAM Role and Permissions

 Each EC2 Instance in the ASG has an IAM Role attached.
-The IAM permissions attached to this role are:
+We attach a small set of IAM permissions to this role as well that each EC2 Instance will use to automatically discover the other Instances in its ASG and form a cluster with them.

-* `ec2:DescribeInstances`: Used to look up EC2 tags.
+See the [run-consul required permissions docs](/modules/run-consul#required-permissions) for details.

 The IAM Role ARN is exported as an output variable if you need to add additional permissions.